hashicorp/packer/website/source/docs/post-processors/amazon-ebssnapshot.html.md

 # Amazon EBS Snapshot Post-Processor

-Type: `amazon-ebssnap`
+Type: `amazon-ebssnapshot`

-The Packer Amazon EBS Snapshot post-processor takes EBS Volume IDs from an artifact from ebsvolume builders and creates snapshots out of it.
+The Packer Amazon EBS Snapshot post-processor takes EBS Volume IDs from an artifact of ebsvolume builders and creates snapshots out of it.

 ## How Does it Work?